How does the DJI X5 Compare to the Original X3? Check Out These Clips

 To see the 4K footage, check out the YouTube video below but I don’t think it fairly represents the actual footage.

-Sample Photos fro DJI X5
+Sample Photos from the DJI X5

 I am also very happy with the 16mp image quality from the X5 stills compared to the X3 and think they will more than suffice for my clients.
 Shooting RAW is a must until you really get the hang of the camera.